AriaKoul/AriaKoul.github.io/README.md

-# ariakoul.github.io
+# Aria Kou
-In this repository, I have the code I used to create my personal website.
+In this repository, I include the code and attachments I used to create my personal website.